Canop/hu.js/readme.md

 #### Example

-Create a diagonal linear gradient with four steps of decreasing opacity, uses it in a rectangle
+Create a diagonal linear gradient with four steps of decreasing opacity, use it in a rectangle

     var grad = svg.define('<linearGradient').attr({
 		x1:0, y1:0, x2:1, y2:1